-- License Suspension Mandatory suspension for conviction, arrest or refusal to submit to a breath test. - Fines Severe fines are another aspect of a conviction, usually levied with a license suspension. - Community Service Performing tasks such as picking up litter along the highway, washing cars in the motor-vehicle pool or working at an emergency ward. - Costs Additional lawyer's fees, lost work time spent in court or alcohol-education programs, public transportation costs (while your license is suspended) and the added psychological costs of being tagged a "drunk driver."
+- License Suspension Mandatory suspension for conviction, arrest or refusal to submit to a breath test. - Fines Severe fines are another aspect of a conviction, usually levied with a license suspension. - Insurance Rate Increase A DUI/ DWI conviction can put you into a "high risk" category.
+So, having a DUI on your driving record means you'll be paying for it long after your court or legal interactions have ended.

+- Community Service Performing tasks such as picking up litter along the highway, washing cars in the motor-vehicle pool or working at an emergency ward. - Costs Additional lawyer's fees, lost work time spent in court or alcohol-education programs, public transportation costs (while your license is suspended), and the added psychological costs of being known as a "drunk driver."